-We use the Musicians’ Union teaching rates as a guide for workshops.
-Rates do vary though depending on the number of people, length of workshop and location, so please get in touch if you are interested in having us for an event to discuss costs.
+We use the Musicians’ Union teaching rates as a guide for workshop prices.
+Rates vary depending on the number of people, length of workshop and location.
+Please contact us if you are interested in having a workshop at your school or event.